danbev/learning-nodejs/README.md

 ...
 HandleWrapQueue handle_wrap_queue_;
 ```
-So every Environment has a `handle_wrap_queue` list which stores HandleWrap instances and the member in HandleWray that holds the
+So every Environment has a `handle_wrap_queue` list which stores HandleWrap instances and the member in HandleWrap that holds the
 node datastructure (of type ListNode) is `&HandleWrap::handle_wrap_queue_`:
 ```console
 (lldb) expr &HandleWrap::handle_wrap_queue_